 The current round of spending has already allocated £2.3 billion to improving college buildings and more than £2bn has been spent since the scheme began in 1997.

 Bradford is now among dozens of other colleges which have received approval in principle, but now face an uncertain future over plans to transform their campuses.

 A review is currently taking place to prioritise the 79 schemes that have passed the first stage and the 65 schemes from colleges which have just submitted their bids.
-Together they total £5.7bn of extra funding required.
+Together they total £5.7bn of